Actify

 Campfire Story Night

-An evening around a fire (or fire pit on a patio) where team members share stories on a rotating theme: 'a time you failed and what you learned,' 'your weirdest job before this one,' or 'something nobody here knows about you.'
-No pressure to share — passing is always fine.
-The combination of firelight, fresh air, and storytelling creates the deepest connections of any retreat activity.
+An evening around a fire where team members share on a theme — 'a time you failed and learned something,' 'your weirdest job before this one,' or 'something nobody here knows about you.'
+Passing is always fine; no pressure.
+Firelight, fresh air, and low-stakes storytelling creates some of the deepest connections of any retreat.

 60–90 min8–30 people$5/person